-The personal income tax rules for investment units and the regulations for the taxation of investment funds may change in the future.
-The Fund is subject to possible changes in tax policy (e.g.: tax increase, introduction of a new type of tax)
+The personal income tax regulations applicable to investment units and the rules on the taxation of investment funds are subject to change in the future.
+The Fund is exposed to the effects of possible changes in tax policy (e.g. tax increases or the introduction of new types of tax).